deephealthproject/eddl/docs/sphinx/source/intro/build-options.rst

 .. note::

-    On MacOS we recommend using ``clang`` to avoid problems with OpenMP
+    On MacOS we recommend to use ``clang`` to avoid problems with OpenMP

 - **CUDA compiler:** If cmake have problems finding your cuda compiler, try setting ``CMAKE_CUDA_COMPILER``, such as: